 This scheme is now complete and has seen Ashted Circus converted from a roundabout to a signal-controlled crossroads, as well as the replacement of pedestrian subways with footpaths at road level and improved cycling provision.

-Ashted Circus roundabout forms part of the north east section of the Birmingham ring road (A4540).
+Ashted Circus forms part of the north east section of the Birmingham ring road (A4540).
 It provides access to Aston University and Birmingham City University, Eastside, and the planned Curzon Street High Speed 2 station.
-The roundabout suffers from traffic congestion and delays especially during peak commuting times.
-We will be changing the junction to a cross roads, controlled with traffic signals.
+The former roundabout suffered from traffic congestion and delays especially during peak commuting times.

 The project is an important part of the long term, Birmingham Connected vision to support the growth of Birmingham by transforming the city’s transport network.